 Brushing The Pool

-Brushing is one of the most important pool cleaning tips.
-Brushing the walls and tile of your pool should be done at least once a week.
-This maintenance technique will help to prevent, minimize and even eliminate algae build-up along with deposits of calcium.
+Brushing is one of the most important tips for pool cleaning.
+Brushing the walls and tiles of your pool should be done at least once a week.
+This maintenance technique will help to prevent, minimize, and even eliminate algae build-up along with deposits of calcium.
 Those with concrete walls in their swimming pools should opt for a stiff brush while those with vinyl walls should choose a soft brush for cleaning their pools.

 Vacuuming The Pool